LoriGaetani/docling/README.md

+for running:
+python cli.py dataset/file.pdf (if a folder is specified all the files inside are processed) --rapidocr (other options --openai, if not specified easyocr will be used)

 # 📄 Docling PDF Processor

 Welcome to the **Docling PDF Processor**!
 This tool leverages the power of [Docling](https://github.com/DS4SD/docling) to seamlessly convert PDF documents into structured Markdown, handling complex elements like images and multi-page tables with ease. 🚀